MyPureCloud/developer-center-blog/source/2022-06-21-cxascode-remote-modules/index.md

 3. The Genesys Cloud DevOps Remote Module repository

 ## What is a Terraform module
-If you have done any work with **CX as Code** and , you know that you often start a project using a single Terraform file, for example, `main.tf`.
+If you have done any work with **CX as Code** and, you know that you often start a project using a single Terraform file, for example, `main.tf`.
 However, as the project's size grows, your single Terraform configuration can quickly grow as you add more resource definitions to your project.
 Many DevOps engineers start decomposing their Terraform resources into multiple files that contain related resource definitions.

 :::{"alert":"warning","title":"What is the right size for a CX as Code project?","autoCollapse":false}
 One of the common mistakes developers make with **CX as Code** and Terraform is that they try to manage their entire contact center infrastructure in a single Terraform project that reside in a single source control repository using a single backing state.
 A better approach is to decompose your contact center into major areas of functionality and break your Terraform projects into separate repositories and backing states.
 I recommend using your Genesys Cloud Architect flows to look for natural divisions within your contact center.
 However, even if you decompose to align with your Genesys Cloud Architect flows, your Terraform project files can become large because a single Architect flow can end up with dozens of dependencies that need to be deployed along with the flow.
 Terraform modules help you manage the size and complexity of these types of projects.